 The VA home loan benefit is reusable and can even be used to finance two homes concurrently in some cases.
 Let’s look at some examples:

 If you own your home outright, you may be eligible for a one-time restoration of entitlement.
-Once you provide documentation that your VA loan is paid in full, you’ll be able to retain your home and buy another using the full VA loan entitlement.
+Once you provide documentation that your VA loan is paid in full, you’ll be able to retain your home and buy another using your full VA loan entitlement.

 After selling a home that you purchased using a VA loan, your full entitlement will be restored, allowing you to use your benefit again.

-In many cases, veteran homebuyers purchase a home for less than their available entitlement amount.
+In many cases, Veteran homebuyers purchase a home for less than their available entitlement amount.
 It may be possible to use your remaining entitlement to purchase another home without selling, as long as the new home will be your primary residence.

 If you have previously defaulted on a VA loan, you’ve likely lost access to the entitlement that was tied up in that loan.
 However, your remaining entitlement should be available to purchase another home, assuming you meet the mandatory waiting period and credit requirements.